 Although new plan designs were rolled out on a regular basis prior to 2014, carriers are working in a significantly different landscape now.
-Nationwide, carriers have struggled with financial losses in 2014, 2015, and 2016.
+Nationwide, many individual market carriers have struggled with financial losses in the first few years of ACA implementation.
 The adjustments they made in order to remain viable and competitive mean that plan changes became more common than they were prior to 2014.

 When plan designs are phased out and replaced, carriers “map” insureds to different plans that are the “most similar” to what they currently have.
 It’s a better option than having policyholders lose their coverage altogether if they don’t return to their exchange to actively research and select a new plan.

 Unfortunately, even if you’re mapped to the “most similar” plan, it could mean that the premium, provider network, and design of your mapped policy could all be different from what’s in your existing plan.